 She continues to travel to her hometown of New Orleans, Louisiana to cover news and lifestyle stories.

 Ariane served on the Board of Directors of ArtPoint, a group of young professionals that supports the Fine Arts Museums of San Francisco and remains an active member on the ArtPoint Advisory Council.
 She is currently on the Board of Directors of For The Bayou, a charity that provides funding to restore the wetlands of the Louisiana coast.
-She has been a member of the Georgetown Alumni Admissions Program and The Edgewood Auxiliary in San Francisco.
+She is a member of the Georgetown Alumni Admissions Program and previously a member of The Edgewood Auxiliary in San Francisco.

-Ariane has a Bachelor of Arts degree from Georgetown University and is the recipient of two George Foster Peabody awards, two Columbia DuPont Awards, an Edward R. Murrow Award and an Emmy Award.
+Ariane has a Bachelor of Arts degree from Georgetown University and is the recipient of two George Foster Peabody awards, two Columbia DuPont Awards, an Edward R. Murrow Award and two Emmy Awards.